csshark/FormPoison/README.md

 ![running inject scans](scan.png)

-*Tip: use some payloads even if they are not being executed directly on the page, they could work if they are being displayed on different endpoints.*
+*Tip: use some payloads even if they are not being executed directly on the page, they could work if they are being displayed on different endpoints (stored XSS).*

 ### payload sources:
 - **payloadbox**: https://github.com/payloadbox/sql-injection-payload-list